hivemq/hivemq-policy-cookbooks/transformation/data-anonymization/README.md

 In HiveMQ Data Hub from version 4.23 we support JavaScript to transform incoming MQTT messages.

-The following scripts masks the middle of the surname, extracts the year from the date of birth and replaces the street and zip code with a placeholder:
+The following scripts masks the middle of the surname, extracts the year from the date of birth, and replaces the street and zip code with a placeholder:

 ```javascript